bdusell/jitsu/README.md

   <dt><code>helpers/</code></dt>
   <dd>A couple of special classes live here.
 One, <code>Database</code>, is a
   singleton class which provides access to the app's database.
-The other,
+Another,
   <code>Pages</code>, defines a few site-wide functions, like how error pages
   (404, 403, 500, etc.) are served, how redirects are performed, etc.</dd>